 Much of the land surrounding the upper reaches of the Alapaha River is characterized by sandy soils, dunes and scrub oaks.
 They’re most often encountered by hunters and fishermen but they’re a magnificent ecosystem, worthy of exploring when you can get access.
 Several endangered species call these scrublands home.

 The Alapaha originates in southern Dooly County and flows southerly through or along the borders of Crisp, Wilcox, Turner, Ben Hill, Irwin, Tift, Berrien, Atkinson, Lanier, Lowndes, and Echols in Georgia and Hamilton County in Florida.
 The Willacoochee and Alapahoochee Rivers are its two main tributaries.
 It flows into the Suwanee River 1o miles south of Jasper, Florida.

 Spanish Moss (Tillandsia usneoides) is ubiquitous.

-The remains of weather-damaged oak lie in beside a man-made canal near the river.
+The remains of a weather-damaged oak lie beside the banks of a man-made canal near the river.

 The Alapaha isn’t widely known beyond the counties it embraces except by a few kayakers and canoeists, yet it courses 202 miles from its headwaters to its confluence with the Suwanee.
 Its levels are increasingly strained by modern agricultural practices in a region considered to harbor some of the most productive farmland in the state.
 It’s particularly important to me as it’s where I first went fishing in a boat with my father as a very young boy.
 I may be foolish to think so, but I believe people who live near the river will always have a strong desire to protect it.